mcltn/nodejs-guestbook/README.md

-# node-guestbook
+# nodejs guestbook sample application

-A simple guestbook web app built using NodeJS, Express and integrating with a MongoDB backend.
+This is a simple guestbook web app built using NodeJS, Express and integrating with a MongoDB backend.

 ## Installation
 ```bash